Use the OHSU Funding Portal to search for research funding opportunities and subscribe to funding alerts from a variety of sources.

 Central Oregon Health Council is excited to partner with the communities we all live, play, and work in.
 The Regional Health Improvement Plan (RHIP) is for the benefit of all Oregonians that call Central Oregon home; Crook, Deschutes, Jefferson and Northern Klamath Counties.
 Applications are being accepted on a rolling basis.
 Proposed use of funds must be aligned with the RHIP and and Triple Aim.

-St. Charles Health System has selected childhood preventive health and education and obesity as strategic priorities for the Community Benefit Grants Program for the communities served by all four of the St. Charles hospital facilities.
+St. Charles Health System has selected Suicide Prevention as their strategic priority for the Community Benefit Grants Program for the communities served by all four of the St. Charles hospital facilities.